 As I thought about what social media means specificially to Redeemer's ministry context something occurred to me, which helped me contextualize what we are doing with our website, Facebook, Twitter, YouTube, and so on.

 You may find it a helpful way in making the case for digital ministry in your own setting.

 In this 50-minute wide-ranging interview I talk with The Rev. Chris Yaw from ChurchNext.tv about church websites, social media, digital ministry, welcoming newcomers and reaching out beyond our congregations.
 I really enjoyed the conversation, which we did via Skype.
 Chris has many great interviews on his site including Bishop Mike Rinehart, Phyllis Tickle, Stephanie Spellers, Maggi Dawn, and many, many more.
-The video begins with a quick pitch for the site sponsor.
+(The video begins with a short ad.
 The rest is all interview.
+Enjoy.)